Joe Gallagher (boxing): Professional coaching

-Gallagher turned pro in 2001 after Foster had won his 2nd ABA title and finished a quarter finalist at the World Championships.
+Gallagher turned pro in 2001 after Stephen Foster had won his 2nd ABA title and finished a quarter finalist at the World Championships.
 Gallagher was in the corner for Foster's professional debut.
 Gallagher's first success was when Eddie Nevins won the Central Area title in 2003.

-Since then the stable has grown and went on an unbeaten run of 62 fights before coming to an end in Germany when Paul Smith Jnr lost a close decision in a World title fight with Champion Arthur Abraham in 2014.
+Since then the stable expanded and went on an unbeaten run of 62 fights before coming to an end in Germany when Paul Smith Jr. lost a close decision in a world title fight with champion Arthur Abraham in 2014.